aimclub/StableGNN/README.md

 | **macOS**   | ✅    |         |         |         |

-When Torch and Torch Geometric are installed run:
+When Torch and Torch Geometric are installed clone this repo and run:

 ```
-pip install -r requirements.txt
+pip install setup.py
 ```

 To test the installation is sucessfull, run: